Kshitij-git24/AlphaRecon-FSE-assessment-repo/AlphaRecon-fse-assessment-BackEnd/README.md

 The API returns a structured `ApiErrorResponse` object with a timestamp, status code, error label, and message.

-## Frontend Structure

-There is no frontend component in the current repository.

-If a frontend were added later, a practical next step would be to keep it separate from the Spring Boot codebase and have it consume the `/users` API over HTTP.
-That would preserve a clean backend boundary and make deployment options more flexible.

 ## Technology Choices

 ### Spring Boot